sara-nl/htdpdocs/source/Pages/how_to_contribute/sphinx_install.rst

 Introduction
 ============

-The HT-platform documentation itself is written in *restructured text*.
+Spider documentation itself is written in *restructured text*.
 The HTML documentation is generated using *Sphinx*.
 This page explains how to install the Sphinx software.